-The Compensation Committee determined that the salary paid to NEO's for the 2015 fiscal year was in the best interests of shareholders.
-A discretionary bonus payment was paid for 2015 to each of Mr. Grum and Mr. Penberthy for the reasons noted above.
-In making its determination, the Compensation Committee considered whether the salaries, bonuses and profit sharing amounts due to its NEOs were consistent with the compensation philosophy described above.
+The Compensation Committee determined that the salary paid to NEOs for the 2016 fiscal year was in the best interests of shareholders.
+A discretionary bonus payment was not paid for 2016 to each of the NEOs for the reasons noted above.
+The NEOs earned a profit sharing payment under the Profit Sharing Plan.
+In making its determination, the Compensation Committee considered whether the salaries, bonuses and profit sharing amounts due to its NEOs were consistent with the compensation philosophy described.